telekom/5g-trace-visualizer/README.md

 This set of Python scripts allow you to convert ``pcap``, ``pcapng`` or ``pdml`` 5G protocol traces ([Wireshark](https://www.wireshark.org/), [tcpdump](https://www.tcpdump.org/), ...) into SVG sequence diagrams.

 It was born from the need to automatically convert 5G traces into something readable given that we needed to account for:
-* Mix of HTTP/2, 5G-NAS and PFCP protocols
+* Mix of HTTP/2, 5G-NAS and PFCP protocols for 5G trace_visualizer
+* Additionally, GTP/GTP', Diameter when testing 4G/5G interoperability
 * Sequence details are quite tiring to check in the Wireshark GUI
 * Specific versions of Wireshark may be needed to decode specific versions of (e.g.) 5G-NAS
 * The shift to containers results into traces with multiple IP addresses that are dynamically allocated by k8s
 * Mapping of IPs to container names in the deployment, including [Calico](https://www.projectcalico.org/) and [Multus](https://github.com/intel/multus-cni) interfaces
 * In some cases, what is of interest are the exchanges between namespaces and not between containers
 * Mapping of IPs to VM names in the deployment
-* Different coloring of the different 5G protocols (NAS, HTTP/2, PFCP), as well as differentiating between requests and responses where possible
+* Different coloring of the different 5G protocols (NAS, HTTP/2, PFCP, ...), as well as differentiating between requests and responses where possible

 We could not find a commercial tool doing exactly what we needed.
 While [PlantUML](http://plantuml.com/) can generate nice diagrams, doing those manually requires too much time.
 So we resorted to putting together this script.